-Sign up on Patreon or contact Je’anna through this website to get the support you need – whether it’s a full course, mini-course, staff group workshop, or one-on-one consultation.
+Sign up on Patreon or contact Je’anna through this website to get the support you need – whether it’s a full course, mini-course, staff group workshop, support group, or one-on-one consultation.

 You can also book Je’anna to speak at your event.